 From AML obligations to practical KYC tips, we’re sharing best practices for onboarding users in Nigeria, a country with a booming fintech market.

-In the last few years, Nigeria has become a major fintech player in Africa.
+Nigeria has become a major fintech player over the past few years.
 The country has produced 5 out of Africa’s 7 unicorns so far, while its fintech start-ups raised $1.5 billion in 2021 alone.
 Moreover, Nigeria has the highest cryptocurrency use rate in the world.

 The Nigerian financial sector falls under the Central Bank of Nigeria Regulations of 2013 (Anti-money Laundering and Combating the Financing of Terrorism in Banks and Other Financial Institutions in Nigeria) as amended in 2019 (the CBN’s regulations).
 These regulations define the services conducted by “financial institutions,” including, but not limited to: